A Beautiful Mind (film): Writing

-The narrative of the film differs considerably from the events of Nash's life, as filmmakers made choices for the sense of the story.
-The film has been criticized for this aspect, but the filmmakers said they never intended a literal representation of his life.
+The film's narrative differs considerably from the events of Nash's life in many respects, as filmmakers used artistic license to create a compelling film.
+Most prominently, few of the characters in the film, besides John and Alicia Nash, correspond directly to actual people.
+A Beautiful Mind has been criticized for neglecting factual events, but the filmmakers said they never intended a literal representation of his life.
+The PBS documentary A Brilliant Madness tried to portray his life more accurately.

-One difficulty was the portrayal of his mental illness and trying to find a visual film language for this.
-As a matter of fact, Nash never had visual hallucinations: Charles Herman (the "roommate"), Marcee Herman and William Parcher (the Defense agent) are a scriptwriter's invention.
+One difficulty was finding a method to visually depict Nash's mental illness.
+In reality, Nash never had visual hallucinations: Charles Herman (the "roommate"), Marcee Herman and William Parcher (the Defense agent) are a scriptwriter's invention.
 Sylvia Nasar said that the filmmakers "invented a narrative that, while far from a literal telling, is true to the spirit of Nash's story".
 Nash spent his years between Princeton and MIT as a consultant for the RAND Corporation in California, but in the film he is portrayed as having worked for the Department of Defense at the Pentagon instead.
 His handlers, both from faculty and administration, had to introduce him to assistants and strangers.
-The PBS documentary A Brilliant Madness tried to portray his life more accurately.